 - tea and herb tastings, as well as topical product sampling

 - humble, multi-perspective plant medicine lectures and histories

-- an optional mindful-movement class for rest, digestion and knowledge-integration
+- an optional 15-min mindful-movement session after lunch, for rest, digestion and knowledge-integration

 - hands-on herbal medicine-making (examples include: decoctions, tinctures, herbal sachets, infused vinegars, oils and honeys, wild-crafted poultices, medicinal soups, salves, antiseptic sprays, glycerites, ferments, flower essences, and more)

 - suggestions for mindful sources of local herbs, foods and extraction ingredients, including oils, honeys, vinegars, alcohols and glycerines.